Over 25 years of experience in personal injury law

 How Long Do I Have to File a Wrongful Death Claim in Destin, Florida?

 The statute of limitations for a wrongful death claim is two years after the death of your loved one.
 Failure to file your claim within this time limit could result in the courts tossing it.
-An experienced wrongful death lawyer can make sure your claim gets filed correctly and on time.
+An experienced Destin wrongful death attorney can make sure your claim gets filed correctly and on time.

 A wrongful death lawyer can critically help you with your case, including gathering evidence supporting your claim and representing you in negotiations and court.

-Experienced wrongful death attorneys are familiar with collecting various kinds of evidence, including security camera footage that may have captured the incident.
+Experienced wrongful death attorneys in Destin are familiar with collecting various kinds of evidence, including security camera footage that may have captured the incident.
 They also have connections with expert witnesses, including financial and medical professionals, who can testify on your behalf.

 What Do I Need to Prove a Wrongful Death Occurred?